Sirosky/Upscale-Hub/README.md

 # 📷 Sirosky's Super Resolution Models

 A repository containing upscaling models I created for public use.
 Currently, there are only 2x models for anime, but I plan on training models for RL footage at some point as well.
+The easiest ways to use these models would be through [Chainner](https://chainner.app/) (slower, but free) or [Enhancr](https://github.com/mafiosnik777/enhancr) (faster, but freemium).

 ![image](https://github.com/Sirosky/Sirosky-Upscaling-Models/assets/2752448/2b30654d-0a0e-42d6-a85f-0b087f622511)